JackyVSO/Starcraft/index.md

 <img src="images/13Jaedongwinratebyduration.png" alt="Winrate by duration, Jaedong" class="wide-image">

 Jaedong's graph is the most anomalous.
 He has an extremely low winrate in games that end after 11 to 14 minutes but a very solid winrate in games that end after 8 to 11 and 14 to 19 minutes.
-In SSL 1, we saw him miss his lurker timing against Light and lose after 11 minutes, which was symptomatic of his TvZ as a whole accordin to Artosis.
+In SSL 1, we saw him miss his lurker timing against Light and lose after 11 minutes, which was symptomatic of his TvZ as a whole according to Artosis.
 <br/>
 <span style="font-size: 12px;"><i>Note: The intervals in the above graphs have been automatically generated to each represent an equal share (roughly 20%) of the player's games, and only players with a lot of games in the database have been included.
 The winrate in each duration interval for each player in the graphs above is thus calculated from somewhere between 15 and 30 games.
 This does mean there's a lot of uncertainty but likely most of the trends are not random.</i></span>
 <br/><br/>